Practically/yii2-openapi/README.md

 Use on a path.
 This extension, when set to `true`, forces the generator to use the `operationId` as the action ID for that path.

+### `x-fk-nullable`

+Some OpenAPI generators don't generate inline schemas correctly if additional properties are specified.

+You can set `x-fk-nullable` to tell the Yii generator to make the foreign key column nullable, working around the limitation set by other generators.

 ## Many-to-Many relation definition

 There are two ways for define many-to-many relations: